virtualizebrief/collection/cvadtools/readme.md

 # Citrix Virtual Apps & Desktops
 ### General collection <br>
 Common admin functions managing a Citrix site.
-Click on any common to see a more detailed write up at our github wiki page.
+Click on any command to see a more detailed write up at our github wiki.

 | Command | Description |
 | :--- | :--- |